 ‘Standard Bread, guaranteed the Best Government Bread in which 80 per cent.
 Of wheat is used.
 Has a most delightful nutty flavour, easily digested and assimilated.
 Builds up a healthy, robust constitution.
 If you eat it you will like it.’

 Richard Banks built up a thriving baker, pastry cook and confectioner business and owned his own horse drawn delivery van.

 In 1931 Mr Louis Weeks and his wife Dorothy bought the business giving it the name it is still known by today.
 After a few years Mrs Weeks’ brother, Bert (Albert) Brown, joined the business.
 Bert had been a steward on luxury liners before settling down in Goudhurst.
 Together they ran a very successful bakers, confectioners and outside catering business.
 They also later bought Mr Humphries grocery business in North Road changing the name to Weeks and Brown.

 In 1973 the Weeks family sold the business to Peter Smith.
 He was already running a successful bakers and confectioners business with shops in the local area.
 Peter kept the Weeks name on the Goudhurst shop.
 However, sales eventually took a downturn in all the company’s shops and in 1996 Peter Smith’s business went into receivership.
-The bakery and tearoom was saved by a management buyout in February 1996.
+The bakery and tearoom was saved by Dawn Tompsett in 1996.
 Peter died in April 2008.

 Today, it is still a bakery and tearoom and the name above the door is still Weeks.

 Crossing Hunts Lane, Pharmacy Cottage is the property next door to the Pharmacy.
 In the 1800s there were more cottages in this range but some have since been demolished.